fibo/games-of-life/gh-pages/index.md

 Let's start with some abstractions.

-The definition of a function *getNeighboursOf* which returns the set of cells adjacent to a given cell, it defines a universe of a *Game of Life*.
+A function *getNeighboursOf*, which returns the set of cells adjacent to a given cell, defines the shape of *Game of Life* universe.

 Infact, since

     getNeighboursOf(cell1) = getNeightboursOf(cell2) ⇒ cell1 = cell2

-it can be said that the set of neighbours of a cell is dual to the cell itself, hence the definition of the *getNeighboursOf* function it is equivalent to the definition of the space of a *Game of Life* universe.
+it can be said that the set of neighbours of a cell is dual to the cell itself, hence the definition of the *getNeighboursOf* function is equivalent to the definition of the space of a *Game of Life* universe.
 Note that it defines the concept of **nearness**.

 In other words,